EllieWhitehall/Nao/README.md

 # Nao
-Connect, data readout and analysis from Nao's interial measurement unit.
+Connection, data readout and analysis from Nao's interial measurement unit.

 Includes a 'Calculation of Errors and Offsets', 'Initialisation sequence', and Predictive Algorithms via 'Dynamic Sinusoidal Waves' and 'Fourier Tranforms'.